 Why I feel called to do this work:

-My journey started when traditional medicine could not figure out what was wrong.
-I had all these symptoms, but doctors just couldn’t connect the dots for me.
-Between the traditional and alternative health care system, and my own methodologies, I discovered I had an autoimmune disease – celiac disease (which means I’m #glutenfree forever), Raynaud’s disease (a lack of blood to my extremities), leaky gut, IBS, several severe allergies, and a fragile immune system.
+My journey started when traditional medicine could not figure out what was wrong with me.
+I had all these symptoms, but doctors just couldn’t connect the dots.
+Between the traditional health care system, the alternative side, and my own methodologies, I discovered I had an autoimmune disease – celiac disease (which means I’m #glutenfree forever), raynaud’s disease, leaky gut, IBS, a yeast overgrowth, several severe allergies, and a fragile immune system.

 Now, I live a functional life (and I’m so grateful for it!)